FBI tells Whitmer kidnap jury: Ringleader set himself up on Facebook

 Jurors also heard video recordings of the group trying to detonate an explosive.

-Julia Kelly, who is representing defendant Daniel Harris, questioned the effectiveness of the explosives detonated in the recordings, and wanted to know if it was in fact a successful detonation.
+Julia Kelly, who is representing defendant Daniel Harris, questioned the effectiveness of the explosives detonated in the recordings, and wanted to know whether it was in fact a successful detonation.

 The agent said he couldn’t be sure based on the recording only.

 Kelly also noted that a woman could be heard in the video saying Croft is "too high to stand."
-The comment tracks another argument made by the defense during opening statements: that the defendants were potheads whose "stoned crazy" comments were harmless.
+The comment tracks another argument made by the defense during opening statements: that the defendants were potheads whose "stoned crazy talk" was harmless.

 Open the gyms